chicco4/tdd-practice/README.md

 # tdd-practice

-A simple testing practice with jest.
+A simple test-driving-development practice with jest.

 tips from: https://www.theodinproject.com/lessons/node-path-javascript-testing-practice